jdspoone/CK3-West-Germanic-Pagan-Flavor/README.md

 ### **Eseism** - New West Germanic Pagan Faith
 Inspired by [The Fallen Eagle](https://steamcommunity.com/workshop/filedetails/?id=2243307127), this mod adds a new West Germanic pagan faith, **Eseism**, within the broader Germanic Religion.

-### Longship Funeral Tradition for Germanic Pagan Faiths
+### Longship Funerals - New Funeral Tradition for Germanic Faiths
-Germanic faiths, namely Asatru and Eseism, now have a new funeral tradition, Longship Funerals.

-At present the Longship Funeral tradition is just a clone of the Cremation funeral tradition, but I am planning to implement new longship-focused funeral content.
+Inspired by the ship burials at Sutton Hoo, Germanic faiths now have a new funeral tradition, Longship Funerals!
+Lay the deceased to rest in a longship and raise a barrow mound above it, potentially engaging in human sacrifice along the way.

 ### West Germanic / Eseist Related Decisions